Victor Series 1400 Model 321 Electronic Calculator

 Decimal point settings are available for 0, 4 or 6 digits behind the decimal point.
 Oddly,there is no setting for two digits behind the decimal, which would be more useful for financial calculations.
 The machine does not have any round-off functionality.
 For example, 2 ÷ 3 results in 0.6666 with the decimal point selection thumbwheel at the 4 digits behind the decimal position.

 The main logic board for the Victor 14-321

 Both of the machines in the 1400-series have three main circuit boards.
 The rather large main logic board (measuring 18"x13") occupies the entire bottom of the chassis.
 This single board contains all of the digital logic of the machine.
-The main board is populated with 114 small-scale DTL (Diode-Transistor Logic) devices made primarily by Fairchild, but with the few Texas Instruments parts sprinkled about.
+The main board in the 14-321 is populated with 114 small-scale DTL (Diode-Transistor Logic) devices made primarily by Fairchild, but with the few Texas Instruments parts sprinkled about.
 The devices are all in 14-pin dual-inline plastic packages.
 Unfortunately, Victor saw fit to have the IC manufacturers place Victor-specific part numbers on all of the IC's (e.g., 50210-x), so it's a bit of a challenge to figure out exactly what function of each particular part number provides.
 It is most likely that the ICs are from Fairchild's popular DTuL line, with the TI parts being functional equivalents.